|Nutritional Guidelines (per serving)|

 After about 20 minutes, check the apples for doneness by piercing them with a fork or sharp knife.
 If the apples are tender, remove them from the oven.
 If not, continue baking in 5-minute increments until they are completely done.

 These baked apples are absolutely delicious when eaten alone right out of the oven.
-It makes for quick and a relatively healthy dessert.
+It makes for a quick and a relatively healthy dessert.